ibm-cloud-docs/assistant/intents.md

     ![Screen capture of correcting a recognized intent](images/correct_intent.png)

-1. If the input is unrelated to any of the intents in your application, you can teach the service by selecting the displayed intent, and then clicking **Mark as irrelevant**.
+1. If the input is unrelated to any of the intents in your application, you can teach your assistant that by selecting the displayed intent, and then clicking **Mark as irrelevant**.

     ![Mark as irrelevant screen capture](images/irrelevant.png)